Exploration of Parameters in f(R,T) Gravity and Comparison with Type Ia Supernovae Data: Conclusion

 \section{Conclusion}

-We have studied the expansion of the Universe in $f(R,T)$ gravity with $f(R,T)=R+\lambda T^{\epsilon}$ and assuming a flat Universe.
-Similarly to \cite{Siggia_2025}, we found an exponential growth transition from the matter-dominated era to present-day cosmology for models where $\epsilon\leq0$ when considering the analysis of \cite{Fisher_2019}.
-We also compared our predictions for luminosity distance versus redshift with SNe Ia data \cite{Scolnic_2018}.
+Under the assumption of a flat Universe, we have studied the scale factor of the Universe in $f(R,T)$ gravity where $f(R,T)=R+\lambda T^{\epsilon}$.
+Similarly to \cite{Siggia_2025}, for models when $\epsilon\leq0$ we found that the matter-dominated era transitions to exponential growth for the present-day cosmology when considering the analysis of \cite{Fisher_2019}.
+We have also compared our $f(R,T)$ model predictions for luminosity distance versus redshift with SNe Ia data \cite{Scolnic_2018}.
 Our numerical results in Table \ref{tab:DataTable} show that all models with $\epsilon<0$ fit the data slightly better than the standard $\Lambda$CDM model.
-Interestingly, the minimum value for $\chi^2$ occurs very close to $\epsilon=-1$, the value considered in \cite{Siggia_2025}.
+The best fit for the data occurs near $\epsilon=-1.2$.
 For $\epsilon>0$ it was shown that the models diverge from $\Lambda$CDM and quickly become a terrible fit for an accelerating Universe.

-It is clear from our analysis that supernovae data indicate an accelerating Universe, but current data cannot necessarily distinguish the cause of such acceleration.
-Since our $f(R,T)$ model fits the data well, as evident in Fig.~\ref{fig:Apparent_Magitnude}, the deviation between standard and nonstandard cosmologies is most evident at high redshift so that more supernovae at high $z$ are needed to differentiate between these models.
+From our analysis, it is clear that for $\epsilon \le 0$, our model fits the data as well as $\Lambda$CDM.
+However, we currently cannot discern which model causes the acceleration.
+As shown in Fig.~\ref{fig:Apparent_Magitnude}, the deviation from standard $\Lambda$CDM is most noticeable at high redshift.
+If only SNe Ia data are considered, the collection of more data at high $z$ is necessary to differentiate between these models.

-In future work, we hope to understand how our model affects the fluctuations in the cosmic microwave background radiation and possible modifications in the large-scale structure.
+In future work, we plan to examine how our model fits BAO and CMB data.
+We suspect that this will be a more discerning discriminator between models. \\